Friends of Burnham Beach invites residents to get involved by attending open meeting

-The community group that runs beach cleans in Burnham-On-Sea is to hold a special open meeting this week for interested residents to get involved.
+The community group that runs beach cleans in Burnham-On-Sea is to hold a special open meeting today (Wednesday) for interested residents to get involved.

 The Friends of Burnham Beach meeting will be held on Wednesday February 19th at 7pm at Burnham Sailing Club on The Esplanade.